Three men gored in opening run at Spain's Pamplona

-At Pan Am Experience, diners relive the golden age of air travel

-LOS ANGELES Diners can relive the golden age of air travel at a Los Angeles restaurant that recreates the experience of flying with Pan Am World Airways in the 1970s.

-PAMPLONA, Spain Three men were gored during the opening run of Pamplona's bull-running festival, the Red Cross said on Friday, with no other reported injuries during the 875-meter run through the northern Spanish city.
+PAMPLONA, Spain Three men were gored during the opening run of Pamplona's bull-running festival, the Red Cross said on Friday, with one other reported injury during the 875-metre run through the northern Spanish city.

 One of the men was caught by a bull's horns in the thorax and one in the scrotum, the Red Cross said.
 All three were taken to hospital for treatment.